 On July 25, 1969, Manson told Robert Beausoleil, Susan Atkins, and Mary Brunner to pay Gary Hinman a visit.
-According to Beausoleil they went to Hinman because Hinman had sold Beausoleil 1000 tabs of bad mescaline and Beausoleil wanted his money back.
+According to Beausoleil they went to Hinman because he sold Beausoleil 1000 tabs of bad mescaline and Beausoleil wanted his money back.

-However according to statements made to the police the motive to visit Hinman was because the Manson Family needed money for their move to the desert and Manson thought Hinman had money.
+However according to statements made to the police by members of the Manson Family, the motive to visit Hinman was because The Family needed money for their move to the desert.

 The ordeal finally ended when Beausoleil stabbed Gary twice in the chest.
-Gary didn’t die immediately and made loud gurgling sounds so Atkins and Brunner took turns smothering Gary with a pillow.
+Gary didn’t die immediately and started to make loud gurgling sounds, Atkins and Brunner then smothered Gary with a pillow.

 After Gary died Beausoleil wrote the words “Political Piggy” and drew a paw print on the wall in Gary’s blood, in an attempt to make authorities think the Black Panthers committed the murder.